-Sprint planning to launch NFC payment system later this yearAlex Wagner - Deputy Managing Editor, News Desk
+Sprint planning to launch NFC payment system later this yearAlex Wagner - Editorial Director of News and Content

 Time to add another name to the growing list of companies adopting near-field communication tech.
 Kevin McGinnis, Sprint's vice president of product platforms, recently revealed that his carrier is planning to roll out an NFC-based mobile payment system sometime this year.
 Details on the project are still light, but McGinnis did say that Sprint is hard at work with handset makers and other firms in order to create an "open solution where consumers can use their phone in a variety of physical locations.”
 There was no mention of which manufacturers will be building NFC-equipped phones for Sprint, but HTC said that they're working on phones that incorporate the tech and that one could launch this year.